99-year-old WWII veteran raises millions for UK health service

 Moore, who uses a walker while putting in his paces, completed 100 laps of his 25-meter garden before he turns 100 on April 30.

 His family thought it would be a stretch to reach the 1,000-pound fundraising goal initially set for Moore's campaign on April 10.
 But the drive clearly captured the public mood at a time of national crisis.
-By April 27, the cause had attracted more than 1.3 million supporters pledging more than 29 million pounds ($36 million.)
+By April 30, his birthday, the cause had attracted more than 1.4 million supporters pledging more than 30.6 million pounds ($38 million.)

 The money he raised earned him a Guinness World Record for the most money raised by charity walk (individual).
 Moore is expected to be featured on the cover of Guinness World Records 2021.